 April : Michael appears on the covers of Rolling Stone Magazine and Soul Illustrated.

 May 5 : The Jackson family moves into a new house that they just purchased in Encino, they call their new home Hayvenhurst.

 They share 6 rooms : Katherine/Joe, Jackie/Randy Rancifer, Tito/Johnny Jackson, Jermaine/Marlon, Michael/Randy, LaToya/Janet).

--May 6 : Rebbie gives birth to Stacee Brown.
+May 6 : Rebbie gives birth to a baby girl named Stacee Brown.

--July 16 : The Jackson 5 kick off their summer tour at the Madisin Square Garden of New York.
+July 16 : The Jackson 5 kick off their summer tour at the Madison Square Garden in New York City.
 The opening act is a new group named The Comodores with lead singer Lionel Richie.

 A former Los Angeles police officer named Bill Bray is hired for security.
 He will eventually becomes Michael head of security until 1996!

 September : The Jackson 5 are on the covers of Life, Ebony & Creem magazines.

 September 11 : An animated cartoon series based on The Jackson 5 debuts on ABC.
 Their speaking voices are not used but their songs are with “Mama’s Pearl” being the theme tune.